robertbasic/bugreport/README.md

  - age of oldest open issue,
  - age of newest open issue,
  - number of open pull requests (done),
- - average age of open pull requests
+ - average age of open pull requests (done),
  - is the project deprecated?
  - did the project move?